emg2speech: Synthesizing speech from electromyography using self-supervised speech models: Data

 \section{Data}

-We collect EMG signals from 31 sites on the neck, chin, jaw, cheek, and lips using monopolar electrodes.
-An \textsc{actiCHamp Plus} amplifier and associated active electrodes from \textsc{Brain Vision} (\href{https://brainvision.com/products/actichamp-plus/}{Brain Vision}) are used to record EMG signals at 5000 Hertz.
-To ensure proper contact between the skin surface and electrodes, we use \textsc{SuperVisc}, a high-viscosity electrolyte gel from \textsc{Easycap} (\href{https://shop.easycap.de/products/supervisc}{Easycap}).
-We develop a software suite in a \textsc{Python} environment to provide visual cues to subjects and to collate and store timestamped data.
-For time synchronization, we use lab streaming layer (\href{https://labstreaminglayer.org}{LSL}).
-See figure \ref{fig:electrodePlacement} for electrode placement.
-Besides 31 data electrodes, we also have a \textsc{ground} electrode (marked as \textsc{gnd}) and a \textsc{reference} electrode (marked as 32). \textsc{ground} electrode is placed on the left earlobe and the \textsc{reference} electrode is placed on the right earlobe.
+We use three datasets in this study: (i) a large, general-corpus vocabulary dataset from a healthy participant, denoted $\textsc{Data}_{\textsc{ general}}$; (ii) a small, limited-corpus vocabulary dataset from a participant with ALS, denoted $\textsc{Data}_{\textsc{ ALS}}$; and (iii) a dataset of discrete orofacial gestures underlying speech articulation collected from 12 healthy participants, denoted $\textsc{Data}_{\textsc{ orofacial gestures}}$.
+Below, we describe each dataset in detail.

+A healthy participant naturally articulates English sentences while the corresponding EMG signals are recorded at 5000~Hz.
+We record EMG from 31 muscle sites on the neck, chin, jaw, cheek, and lips using monopolar surface electrodes (see figure~\ref{fig:electrodePlacement} for electrode placement and appendix~\ref{appendix:exp} for additional details).

+We adapt the language corpus from \citet{willett2023high}, who demonstrate a speech brain-computer interface by translating motor-cortex activity into speech.
+The dataset comprises an English corpus with approximately 6800 unique words and 9660 sentences.
+Sentences vary in length, and the participant articulated at a normal speaking rate, averaging 115 words per minute.
+We split the dataset into training, validation, and test sets containing 8500, 760, and 400 sentences, respectively.
+Sentences in the test set do not appear in the training or validation sets.

-Before signal acquisition, participants were briefed on the experimental protocol and seated comfortably in a chair.
-Participants were instructed to articulate speech naturally.
-The start and end of the sentence are timestamped using mouse clicks from the subject.
-When a subject is ready to articulate a sentence, they click the mouse, prompting the sentence to appear on the screen.
-Once articulation is complete, they click the mouse again to indicate the end, causing the sentence to disappear from the screen—thus allowing them to articulate at their own pace.
+The start and end of each sentence are timestamped using mouse clicks.
+When the participant is ready to begin, they click the mouse to display the sentence on the screen and mark the start time.
+After articulation is complete, they click again to mark the end time; this second click removes the sentence from the screen.
+This procedure allows the participant to articulate at their own pace.

+A participant diagnosed with amyotrophic lateral sclerosis (ALS) silently articulates English sentences (with overt articulatory movements but no audible output) while we record the corresponding EMG signals at 5000~Hz using the same electrode layout as in $\textsc{Data}_{\textsc{ general}}$.